Resilience Abroad: Culture, Travel, and Music

 What’s To Come

 I will post some these travels in our upcoming travel section on our site—stay tuned!
 Also, there will be one more conclusion to wrap up the “Music is the Answer” series.
-This conclusion will entail more details about the Eastern Europe trip and so much more.
+This conclusion will discuss the plans and goals accomplished from Madrid 2017-2018.
 So, please subscribe!
 Your thoughts and feedback as our readers mean a lot to us—without you, we wouldn’t be here.
 Thank you for reading!